About the Exhibition

 Louis P. Masur, PhD, Rutgers University, Distinguished Professor of American Studies and History

-Dolan Event Space and streaming
+Dolan School of Business Event Hall and streaming

 Historian Louis Masur examines Stanley Forman’s iconic 1976 photograph The Soiling of Old Glory (a print of which will be on view in the exhibition), which provides a compelling window into racial tensions in 1970s America.
 The photograph was the subject of his 2008 book of the same title.